Title: Who Killed Jesus?

 Text: Mark 15.1-20

 Introduction: Who killed Jesus?
 Don’t answer too quickly and don’t give me a Sunday School answer!
 You probably have some ideas, but it isn’t as easy as just blurting out an answer.
-You blame one person or group and there are answers to clear them.
+You blame one person or group and there are answers to clear them and shift the blame to another group.
 So, who killed Jesus?

-This question has cause many throughout the last couple of millennium to cast accusations and stir up hate.
+This question has caused many throughout the last couple of millennia to cast accusations and stir up hate.
+Certain people rise to power and use that power to persecute and discriminate against others.
 People have gone to war over such things.
-Even before the holocaust in the 30’s and 40’s which I’m sure you’re familiar with…
+Even before the holocaust in the ’30s and ’40s, which I’m sure you’re familiar with…